 California Penal Code 261.6.
 In prosecutions under Section 261, 262, 286, 288a, or 289, in which consent is at issue, "consent" shall be defined to mean positive cooperation in act or attitude pursuant to an exercise of free will.
 The person must act freely and voluntarily and have knowledge of the nature of the act or transaction involved.
 A current or previous dating or marital relationship shall not be sufficient to constitute consent where consent is at issue in a prosecution under Section 261, 262, 286, 288a, or 289.

-The University's Sexual Misconduct Policy defines consent as clear, knowing and voluntary.
+The university's Policy on Nondiscrimination Based on Sex and Gender, Sexual Harassment, and Sexual Misconduct defines consent as clear, knowing and voluntary.
 Consent is active, not passive.
 Silence, in and of itself, cannot be interpreted as consent.
 Consent can be given by words or actions, as long as those words or actions create mutually understandable clear permission regarding willingness to engage in (and the conditions of) sexual activity.

 - Consent to any one form of sexual activity cannot automatically imply consent to any other forms of sexual activity. - Previous relationships or prior consent cannot imply consent to future sexual acts. - Mutually understandable consent must be obtained and maintained by both parties throughout the sexual interaction. - Consent to sexual activity may be revoked at any time, at which point sexual activity must cease immediately. - In order to give consent, one must be of legal age.
-The penal code for the state of California states that "a 'minor' is a person under the age of 18 years and an 'adult' is a person who is at least 18 years of age."
+The penal code for the state of

+California states that "a 'minor' is a person under the age of 18 years and an 'adult' is a person who is at least 18 years of age."